llvm/llvm-project/flang/docs/AssumedRank.md

 #### Intent(out) assumed-rank finalization, deallocation, initialization

-C839 is limiting the cases where assumed-rank may be finalizable, but I do not understand how that helps.
-An assumed-rank allocatable or pointer actual can still be passed to an INTENT(OUT) dummy with a type requiring finalization/initialization, and nothing prevents passing allocatable assumed-rank to INTENT(OUT) allocatables, which require conditional deallocation which may trigger finalization.
+The standard prevents INTENT(OUT) assumed-rank requiring finalization to be associated with assumed-size arrays (C839) because there would be no way to finalize such entities.
+But INTENT(OUT) finalization is still possible if the actual is not an assumed-size and not a nonpointer nonallocatable assumed-rank.

 Flang therefore needs to implement finalization, deallocation and initialization of INTENT(OUT) as usual.
 Non pointer non allocatable INTENT(OUT) finalization is done via a call to `Destroy` runtime API that takes a descriptor and can be directly used with an assumed-rank descriptor with no change.
 The initialization is done via a call to the `Initialize` runtime API that takes a descriptor and can also directly be used with an assumed descriptor.
 Conditional deallocation of INTENT(OUT) allocatable is done via an inline allocation status check and either an inline deallocate for intrinsic types, or a runtime call to `Deallocate` for the other cases.
-For assumed-ranks, the runtime call is always used regardless of the type to avoid inline descriptor manipulations.
-`Deallocate` runtime API also works with assumed-rank descriptor with no changes (like any runtime API taking descriptors of any rank).
+For assumed-ranks, the runtime call is always used regardless of the type to avoid inline descriptor manipulations. `Deallocate` runtime API also works with assumed-rank descriptors with no changes (like any runtime API taking descriptors of any rank).

 ```Fortran
 subroutine foo(x)